 Full-time programs in Education, Common Law and Medicine

-Applications submitted directly through the University of Ottawa
+Applications and other forms submitted directly through the University of Ottawa

 - part-time studies